 Ensuring Compatibility with the OCCL

-This type of ecosystem validation is particularly valuable as enterprises embrace open standards and modular infrastructure at scale.
+This type of ecosystem validation is especially valuable as more enterprises shift toward open standards and modular infrastructure, where interoperability and flexibility are key to scaling effectively.

 What’s Ahead in AI Infrastructure